Skip to main content

 WebsiteNotify online→

 What happens to Bank of the Sierra accounts after the account holder dies depends on how each account was titled.
 Beneficiary-designated and trust-owned accounts transfer directly.
-Accounts in the deceased's name alone go through the estate, and the executor or administrator works with Bank of the Sierra's Estate Settlement (1-888-454-BANK (1-888-454-2265)) to claim the funds.
+Accounts in the deceased's name alone go through the estate, and the executor or administrator works with Bank of the Sierra's Customer Service Center (no separate estate-claims department; death claims are worked at a branch or through Customer Service) (1-888-454-BANK (1-888-454-2265)) to claim the funds.

 Begin by calling Bank of the Sierra at 1-888-454-BANK (1-888-454-2265).
 You will need the deceased's full name, account numbers, and a certified death certificate to get the process started.